Ingrid Bouwer Utne, Ph.D.

 University of California, Los Angeles (UCLA)

-Camila is a PhD candidate of the Mechanical and Aerospace Engineering department at the University of California, Los Angeles.
-She obtained her MS in Reliability Engineering at the University of Maryland and her BS in Mechanical Engineering at the University of Chile.
-Her current research at the B. John Garrick Institute for the Risk Sciences is focused on characterizing, modeling, and simulating operational safety risks of human-system interactions in automated systems and Connected and Automated Vehicles (CAV).
+Camila is a Postdoctoral Scholar at the B. John Garrick Institute for the Risk Sciences at the University of California Los Angeles (UCLA) and the Program Manager of the Center of Excellence on New Mobility and Automated Vehicles (Mobility COE).
+She obtained her Ph.D. in Mechanical and Aerospace Engineering at UCLA, her M.S. in Reliability Engineering at the University of Maryland and her BS in Mechanical Engineering at the University of Chile.
+Her current research focuses on characterizing, modeling, and simulating operational safety risks of human-system interactions in automated systems and Connected and Automated Vehicles (CAV).

 ccorreaj@ucla.edu